 The purpose of this three-part lesson plan is to help students understand the life of animals used for cosmetic testing and how they can make a difference by raising awareness in their community.
-By the end of the lesson, students will:
+By the end of the lesson:

-- Understand the various ways in which animals are mistreated in the cosmetic industry. - Become aware of the consequences of their own choices in supporting various industries. - Learn about Canadian animal-related laws and legislation. - Be empowered to act and help change the lives of animals being exploited for the cosmetic industry and provided with an opportunity to take real action.
+- Students will understand the various ways in which animals are mistreated in the cosmetic industry. - Students will become aware of the consequences of their own choices in supporting various industries. - Students will learn about Canadian animal-related laws and legislation. - Students will be empowered to act and help change the life of the animals being exploited and are given the opportunity to take real action.